fs7fyqy553/letterboxd/README.md

         - Accessible using a REST API with Authentication
         - Uses a MongoDB Database
         - Tested using MongoDB In-Memory Server and Supertest in Jest

-    - Web Scraper:
-        - Written in TypeScript
+        - Contains a web Scraper written in TypeScript and using Puppeteer
-        - Uses Puppeteer